-Unlike stationary simulations of the spectrum, the dynamical gate simulations are beyond the reach of near-term devices.
+The dynamical gate simulations developed in this work are tailored to intermediate-term or long-term error-corrected quantum computers, and they are beyond the reach of near-term devices.
 The reason is the large number of $304$ and $152$ entangling gates (upper bound) per single Trotter step to simulate the single-qubit bit-flip gate and the two-qubit CPHASE gate, respectively.
-The number of gates in the single-qubit simulation is larger than the two-qubit gate simulation because of the DRAG scheme, where the Hamiltonian is a function of projection operators instead of sparse matrices (Appendix \ref{app:sec:drag}).
+The number of gates in the single-qubit simulation is larger than in the two-qubit gate simulation because of the DRAG scheme, where the Hamiltonian is a function of projection operators instead of sparse matrices (Appendix \ref{app:sec:drag}).
 The gate upper bounds are estimated by cancelling adjacent gates in the Suzuki-Trotter evolution, exploiting commutation relations, and simplifying commonly occurring patterns as described in \cite{nicolas2019}.
 Afterwards, the remaining CNOT gates are counted.
-A total of $1000$ and $50,000$ Trotter steps were applied to digitally quantum simulate the single-transmon and the two-transmon gate, attaining favourable Trotter errors $\mathcal{E}_1=0.12\pm0.04\%$ and $\mathcal{E}_2=0.7\pm0.4\%$, respectively.
+A total of $1000$ and $50,000$ Trotter steps were applied to digitally quantum simulate the single-transmon and the two-transmon gate, attaining favourable Trotter errors $\bar{\mathcal{E}}_1=0.12\pm0.04\%$ and $\bar{\mathcal{E}}_2=0.7\pm0.4\%$, respectively.
 Therefore, a total of $3.04\times 10^5$ CNOTs is required for the bit-flip simulation and $7.6\times 10^6$ CNOTs for the CPHASE simulation.
-The gate count can in principle be reduced by tolerating a higher Trotter error or by applying further gate count reduction techniques \cite{childs2019faster,campbell2019random}.
-Nevertheless, the large gate count places our Suzuki-Trotter simulations of transmon gates in the regime of intermediate-term or even long-term error-corrected quantum computers.
+The gate count can be reduced by tolerating a higher Trotter error or by applying further gate count reduction techniques \cite{childs2019faster,campbell2019random}.
+Nevertheless, such simulations likely remain beyond the capabilities of near-term processors.